 Word count: Synopsis: 300 words, Main text: 19091 words

 Objectives: Rapid, cost-effective and objective methods for antimicrobial susceptibility testing of Neisseria gonorrhoeae would greatly enhance surveillance of antimicrobial resistance.
 Etest, disc diffusion or agar dilution methods are subjective, mostly laborious for large-scale testing, and take 24 hours.
-We developed a rapid broth microdilution assay using resazurin (blue), which is converted to resorufin (pink fluorescence), to analyse dose-response curves for antimicrobials in gonococcal isolates.
+We aimed to develop a rapid broth microdilution assay using resazurin (blue), which is converted to resorufin (pink fluorescence) in the presence of viable bacteria.

-Methods: The resazurin-based broth microdilution assay was established using the 2008 WHO gonococcal reference strains (n=8) and the antimicrobials ceftriaxone, cefixime, azithromycin, spectinomycin, ciprofloxacin, gentamicin, tetracycline, and penicillin G. Training data including 84 blinded gonococcal strains were used to develop a regression model for estimating the MIC after six hours incubation time.
-The assay was finally validated with 40 blinded gonococcal strains.
+Methods: The resazurin-based broth microdilution assay was established using 132 Neisseria gonorrhoeae strains and the antimicrobials ceftriaxone, cefixime, azithromycin, spectinomycin, ciprofloxacin, gentamicin, tetracycline, and penicillin G. A regression model was used to estimate the MIC after six hours incubation time.
+Results were obtained in approximately 7.5 hours.

-Results: Results were obtained in approximately 7.5 hours.
-The EC50 of the dose-response curves correlates linearly with Etest MIC values (R2 = 0.87).
-Only one very major error was found for a resistant ceftriaxone strain misclassified as susceptible.
+Results: The EC50 of the dose-response curves correlated well with the Etest MIC values (pearsons’r 0.93).
 Minor errors resulting from misclassifications of intermediary resistant strains were found for 9% of the samples.
-Major errors occurred for ceftriaxone (4.8%), cefixime (3.5%), azithromycin (0.6%) and tetracycline (0.2%).
-Overall the sensitivity of the assay was 97.13% (CI: 95.22-98.42) and the specificity 79.27 % (CI: 74.84-83.23).
+Major errors (susceptible strains misclassified as resistant) occurred for ceftriaxone (4.8%), cefixime (3.5%), azithromycin (0.6%) and tetracycline (0.2%).
+Only one very major error was found (a ceftriaxone resistant strain misclassified as susceptible).
+Overall the sensitivity of the assay was 97.1% (CI: 95.2-98.4) and the specificity 79.3 % (CI: 74.8-83.2).

 Conclusions: A rapid, objective, high-throughput, quantitative and cost-effective broth microdilution assay was established for gonococci.
 For use in routine diagnostics without confirmatory testing, the specificity might remain suboptimal for ceftriaxone and cefixime.
 However, the assay can be an effective low-cost method to evaluate novel antimicrobials, for high throughput screenings, and expands the currently available methodologies for surveillance of antimicrobial resistance in gonococci.